karemfaisal/SMUC/Event viewer bypass/README.md

   - manual: it's very easy to recognize the code for Invoke-Phant0m if no obfuscation occurs

-    - but of course attacker can also clear PowerShell logs
-  - if we have SIEM then it would
+    - but of course attacker can also clear PowerShell logs, if we have SIEM, then clearing logs locally on the victim device has no impact on logs on SIEM

   - Automatic: we will catch any of the strings of the code

+    - I choosed this "*$ContextRecord.ContextFlags = 0x10003B*", you can choose whatever you want

     ```yaml
     title: Detect Invoke-Phant0m
     id: 1f44f2ab-20bc-7234-93cc-d8ffbc93eadf